ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 An MLS Welcome message is sent to the providers and local users associated with the `KeyPackageRef` values in the `secrets` array of the Welcome.
-In the case of a Welcome message, a `RatchetTreeOption` is also included in the FanoutMessage.
+In the case of a Welcome message, a `RatchetTreeOption`
+(see Section 3 of {{!I-D.mahy-mls-ratchet-tree-options}}) is also included in the FanoutMessage.

 The hub provider also fans out any messages which originate from itself (ex: MLS External Proposals).